funkhaus/vuehaus/README.md

 ```

 You must include either an `object` or a `src` parameter on a `responsive-image` element; all other values are optional.

+### Images with Videos
+All images in Vuepress have an associated video URL (saved as a metafield called `custom_video_url`).
+You can access this in a serialized image in Vuex with `image.videoUrl`.

 ### Shared Styles
 Vuepress supports SCSS out of the box, and comes with a style vars file in `src/styles/_vars.scss` and the base styling for the entire site in `src/styles/_base.scss`.